tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ## Using _create-next-app_

 Let's set up a [fresh install](https://nextjs.org/docs#setup) of _create-next-app_ and create a [new repository](https://github.com/new) in GitHub.
-It is important this this repository is _public_, otherwise the GitHub API won't know how to find your content.
+It is important this this repository is _public_, otherwise the GitHub Helpers won't know how to find your content.

 Open up your terminal.
 Navigate to where you'd like this project to live and run: